MaskedIsland/ANRL-PyTorch/README.md

 `python main.py`

 ## Attention
-1. We did not use exactly the same model weight initialization method as in ARNL.
+1. We did not use exactly the same model weight initialization method as in ANRL.
 2. The underlying implementation of PyTorch may result in different results from tensorflow under the same hyper-parameter settings。